 - Irregular heartbeat which you may feel as the sensation of a 'thumping heart' (palpitations).

 - If the narrowing is severe the left ventricle may not function properly and you can develop heart failure.
-This causes shortness of breath, tiredness, and fluid build-up in various tissues of the body.
-(See separate leaflet called Heart Failure.)
+This causes shortness of breath, tiredness and fluid build-up in various tissues of the body.

 What are the possible complications of aortic stenosis?

-- Endocarditis is an uncommon complication.
-This is an infection of the valve.
+- Infection of the valve (endocarditis) is an uncommon complication.
 Abnormal valves are more prone than normal valves to infection.
 Unless promptly treated, endocarditis can cause serious illness.
-(See separate leaflet called Infective Endocarditis.)
+See separate leaflet called Infective Endocarditis.